wiiitek/pl.kubiczak.felix.shark.parent/README.md

 pl.kubiczak.felix.shark.parent
 ==============================

-This project manages dependencies and plugins versions for other projects with
+This project manages properties and plugins versions for other projects with

     <groupId>pl.kubiczak.felix.shark</groupId>